isabellalily6/ChipsChallengeGame/readme.md

 Collect all the treasures to unlock the exit

+****Keyboard shortcuts****

+Ctrl-x: Exits the game

+Ctrl-s: Saves the game to be resumed later

+Ctrl-r: Loads a game to be resumed

+Ctrl-p: Starts a new game from the current level

+Ctrl-1: Starts a new game from level 1

+Space: Pauses the game

+Escape: Exits the paused dialog and resumes the game

 **Level 1**

 To complete level one, you must collect the coloured keys to unlock the doors.